Is your environment compatible with the use of Dragonfly?

 Step 2 – Initialize the mapping

 Once Dragonfly is configured properly you can initialize the mapping and then create a map of your environment.
 During this process the Dragonfly Web User Interface will:

-- visualize the position of your camera as a drone moving inside a 3D plot;
+- visualize the position of your camera as a drone moving inside a 3D space;

 - provide the position of your camera as un-dimensioned raw coordinates;

 Follow these steps to initialize the mapping:

 - Move with the device to a location on the perimeter of the venue.

 - Select the Configuration tab inside the Dragonfly Web User Interface.

 - Inside the configuration tab configure the Calibration method to be ”No markers used (direct view only, no WGS84 coordinates possible)”.

 - Click on Save Config and Restart.

 - Select the Maps tab and click on Reset Map.

 - Select the View tab.